-Here are several media appearances based on research and teaching experiences.
+Here are several media appearances based on research, student and community outreach projects, and funded projects.

 University of Alabama, April 20, 2019.
 Dr. Rebecca K. Britt, Amy Fincher, JCM 492/MC490 students and sports media/advertising and public relations classes; for Ms. Fincher’s role on leadership and game development, the role of communication; story on the College of Communication & Information Sciences web site, University of Alabama.
 View article here.